finos/morphir/publishing.md

 3. Run `np` for publishing.
   - If you don't have `np` installed yet, install it with `npm install -g np`
 4. `np` will propmpt you to select the next semantic version number so you'll have to decide if your changes are major, minor or patch.
+  - **Note**: `np` might say that there has not been any commits.
+This is normal if you just published the Elm package since it picks up the tag from that one.
+It is safe to respond `y` to that question because the rest of the process will use the version number from the
+  `package.json` and push a tag with a prefix `v` so it does not collide with Elm which does not use a prefix.
 5. `np` will also ask you for credentials.